batiste/sprite.js/README.rst

 For an example of the what the framework offers, have a look at test_sprites.html.

-You can see the demon online here: http://batiste.dosimple.ch/sprite.js/test_sprites.html
+You can see a demo online here: http://batiste.dosimple.ch/sprite.js/test_sprites.html http://batiste.dosimple.ch/sprite.js/test_input.html

 Example usage
 =================